ksivamuthu/microsoft-nodejs-bot-hol/3-integrate-luis/README.md

 ## Retrieve entity from the intent result

-Let's retrieve the entitiy from the results from LUIS using EntityRecognizer.
+Let's retrieve the entity from the results from LUIS using EntityRecognizer.

 Initialize Private Conversation Data: